nachodeq/Rosettier_v2/README.md

 # Rosettier v2

-Rosettier v2 is local scientific software for **plate-reader growth curve workflows**.
+Rosettier v2 is an open source tool for **plate-reader growth curve workflows**.
 It combines:

 - a reusable Python analysis package (`rosettier`), and
 - a local Streamlit application launcher (`rosettier-app`)